MITLibraries/carbon/README.md

 3. Run `make publish-stage` to push the Docker container image to ECR for the `stage` environment.

 4. Run any `make` commands for testing the application.
-In the Makefile, the names of relevant make commands will contain the suffix '-stage' (e.g. `run-connection-tests-stage`).
+In the Makefile, the names of relevant make commands will contain the suffix '-with-ecs-stage' (e.g. `run-connection-tests-with-ecs-stage`).

 For an example, see [Connecting to the Data Warehouse](#connecting-to-the-data-warehouse).